TheSchilk/psMCU/Doc/ProgrammingGuide.md

 |:------------------------:|----------------------------------------|
 | 0x100<br>.<br>.<br>0x1FF | <br>Peripheral and<br>Status Registers |

-The current RAM page can be selected using the PAGE register.
+The current RAM page can be selected using System Register 2.

 The Stack may only be accessed using the `PUSH`, `POP`, `CALL`, and `RETURN` instructions.